 - Active ingredient: 3 percent coal tar

 - Active ingredient: 3 percent salicylic acid

 More National Psoriasis Foundation Seal of Recognition products are available on psoriasis.org.

 Ingredients to avoid

-You may want to avoid products with fragrances or dyes, as these can sting or irritate the skin, or even cause allergic reactions.
+You may want to avoid products with fragrances or dyes, as these can irritate the skin or even cause allergic reaction.

 The Annex III of the European Union Cosmetics Directive listed the 26 most common cosmetic fragrance additive allergens for your reference.